 Everybody should have at least a minimum of $500 to $1,000 in savings for emergencies.
-Otherwise, if your car breaks down or you need a new air conditioner during a heat wave you might end up with a serious financial problem.
+Otherwise, if your car breaks down or you need a new air conditioner during a heat wave, you might end up with a serious financial problem.
 So if you don’t have any savings at all, you need to correct that regardless of your debt status.
 After all, if you end up charging emergency purchases that could have been covered by savings, it defeats your debt reduction plan.
 There are ways to save up an emergency fund without going crazy, so just give it a try.

 In addition to that, you need to consider the terms of your savings account.
 Some banks charge a monthly fee if you don’t keep a minimum balance or don’t deposit a certain amount each month.
 If paying your debts means losing your savings to monthly fees, it may make more financial sense to slow down your debt reduction in favor of saving more.
 An online savings account like Discover Bank usually doesn’t have monthly fees and has no minimum balance, so it might be a good option to check out.